-For the base model in this preliminary assessment it is estimated that current biomass is 53% of virgin biomass.
+For the base model in this preliminary assessment it was estimated that current biomass is at 53% of virgin biomass ( $B_0$ ).
 The biomass trajectory indicates a decline in biomass until the mid 1990s, followed by an increase in biomass until 2002, subsequently followed by a slight decline (Figure 1).

-Dropping the early CPUE series gave a current biomass of 76% of virgin biomass, whereas in contrast dropping the late CPUE series gave a current biomass of 30%.
-Doubling the effective sample sizes for all the proportions-at-age data gave a current biomass of 66% of virgin biomass.
+Dropping the early CPUE series estimated the current biomass to be at 76% $B_0$ , in contrast dropping the late CPUE series put the current biomass at only 30% $B_0$ .
+Doubling the effective sample sizes for all the proportions-at-age data estimated the current biomass at 66% $B_0$ .